-Submit Appendix G "Request for Authorization to Establish..."to the Dean of Undergraduate Studies (4-5393) or the Dean of the Graduate School (4-5596)
+Submit Appendix G "Request for Authorization to Establish..."to the Dean of the Graduate School (4-5596), if graduate program

-Submit "Request for Authorization to Establish ..." proposal to Assistant Vice Chancellor for Academic Resources in Provost's Office for review of financial information
+Submit "Request for Authorization to Establish ..." proposal to Director of Academic Resources in Provost's Office for review of financial information

-Submit "Request for Authorization to Establish ..." proposal for campus approval in the following order: Department Curriculum Committee
+Submit "Request for Authorization to Establish ..." proposal for campus approval in the following order:

+Department Curriculum Committee